-Vasileios is a Principal Lecturer and the International Manager of Nottingham Law School.
+Vasileios is the International Manager and an Associate Professor at the Nottingham Law School.

 As International Manager, he contributes to the design and implementation of Nottingham Law School’s international strategy, including international partnerships, collaborations and recruitment.

-Vasileios leads and teaches the following modules: United States Law (LLB) and International, European and Comparative Law (LLB).
+Vasileios leads and teaches the following module: United States Law.